About

 Background

-I grew up in a family where precision mechanics and optics run deep.
-My father was both a watchmaker and a licensed optician — two disciplines that, between them, contain most of what cine lens work actually is.
-He was also the family’s photographer and filmmaker; weekends and holidays were documented with a director’s seriousness that we children sometimes resented.
+His father was both a watchmaker and a licensed optician — two disciplines that, between them, contain most of what cine lens work actually is.
+He was also the family’s photographer and filmmaker; weekends and holidays were documented with a director’s seriousness.

 Cinema lenses are precision mechanics applied to optics, used in photography and cinematography.
 Every discipline in that sentence is somewhere in the family.

-After a detour through music — recording in the 1990s, then audio software development — I came back to mechanical work, this time on optics.
-It turned out to be where I always belonged.
+After a detour through music — recording in the 1990s, then audio software development including GUI design for the VC-64 Vintage Channel for Cakewalk/SONAR — the work eventually came back to mechanics and optics.
+It turned out to be where it had always been heading.

 What I do